aztekmq/java-review/prometheus-setup-guide.md

 </style>

 This guide takes you from **zero to a fully functional, secure, observable Prometheus ecosystem** specifically tailored for **JVM application monitoring** using the official JMX Exporter, node_exporter, Pushgateway, Alertmanager, and Grafana.

-This guide takes you from **zero to a fully functional, secure, observable Prometheus ecosystem** specifically tailored for **JVM application monitoring** using the official JMX Exporter, node_exporter, Pushgateway, Alertmanager, and Grafana.

-Everything is done **from A to Z** with exact commands, version-pinned downloads (December 2025), checksum verification, proper systemd hardening, TLS considerations, and architectural diagrams.

 ### Target Architecture Diagram (Text-based)